 - 1. Project Site Map.
 Project site location on USGS quadrangle map (required).
 Provide a color map. - 2.
 Regional Map.
 Location of the proposed conservation project in a regional context.
 Provide a color map (required). - 3.
 Natural Resource Maps.
 Provide natural resource maps, as appropriate to the project.
 Maps may include the Wildlife Action Plan Highest Ranked Wildlife Habitat Map; Soil Maps; Regional or Local Conservation Map; other natural resource maps (if applicable).
 Provide a color map. - 4.
 Photographs.
 Dated, colored photographs of the site of the proposed conservation project (if applicable). - 5.
 Landowner Consent.
 Required except for projects that are not parcel specific.
 Projects on public and private land are eligible with the signed consent and approval of the appropriate governing body or landowner(s).
 Attach SCC Landowner Consent Form (download from SCC website). - 6.
 Project Site Plan.
 Plan showing details of construction, plantings, grading, and/or NRCS property conservation plan.
 If original is color, color copies are required (if applicable). - 7.
 Permits and Approvals.
 List of permits and approvals that have been received or may be required (if applicable). - 8.
-Letters of Support (optional). - 9.
+Letters of Support.
+Required from project partners, confirming their roles and contributions.
+Required for Land Conservation Projects from entities holding conservation easement or fee interest.
+Documentation submitted in this application may be in letter format or email format. - 9.
 Other Supporting Documentation.
 Provide supporting documents such as project designs, as applicable.
 Do not attach entire documents such as appraisal reports and management plans.
 Provide reference to documentation in Section II Narrative.